Specifies the name for the BGP advertisement.

 As you add more services and MetalLB assigns more load-balancer IP addresses from the pool, peer routers receive one local route, 203.0.113.20x/32, for each service, and the 203.0.113.200/30 aggregate route.
 Each service that you add generates the /30 route, but MetalLB deduplicates the routes to one BGP advertisement before communicating with peer routers.

-Configure MetalLB to advertise an advanced address pool by using the BGP.
+Configure MetalLB to advertise an advanced address pool by using BGP attributes such as BGP communities, route aggregation, and local preference.

 Install the OpenShift CLI (oc).